Bert Bailey: Theatre entrepreneur

 In 1912 Bailey ended his 12-year association with Anderson and went into partnership with his business manager, Julius Grant.
 The two of them leased the Anderson Theatre in Melbourne and formed a highly successful association as theatre producers.
 Bailey also frequently toured with the 'Bert Bailey Dramatic Company'.
 He and Grant did suffer some commercial failures, such as a season of plays by William Shakespeare and a 1920 production of On Our Selection in London.

 After touring in the Barry Conners play The Patsy for 23 weeks in 1929, Bailey retired from performing, believing that talking films were making theatre unprofitable.

 Film career

+In June 1931, it was reported that a film production company under the dual control of Union Theatres and Bert Bailey were making "talkies" in Sydney in their studios at Bondi Junction.
+The Bondi Junction Studios had made five short films, and were then in the process of adding a soundtrack to a new version of the previously silent documentary film With Mawson in the South.

 Bailey was brought out of retirement in 1932 by Stuart F. Doyle to play Dad Rudd in a film version of On Our Selection, which he also co-wrote.
 He received £400 plus 60% of the profits which, for that movie, came to an estimated £14,000 by the end of 1934.

 Bailey played Dad Rudd in three more films, contributing to the script as well for each film.
 All four Rudd films were directed by Ken G. Hall who also directed an adaptation of The Squatter's Daughter.
 After Dad Rudd, MP (1940), Bailey retired for good, apart from a brief appearance in a propaganda short made for the war effort, South West Pacific (1943).